 Many of us may find it difficult to remember a time when conducting our work duties did not involve extensive use of email communications and the internet.
 Internet use has rapidly changed as interactive social media, such as Facebook, LinkedIn, and Twitter came to be.
-When employees engage in such internet social networking, the line between workplace and personal conduct can be easily blurred.
+When employees engage in an internet social network, the line between workplace and personal conduct can be easily blurred.

 Organisations recognise the need to embrace new and emerging technologies in conducting their business and fulfilling its objectives.
 Electronic communications utilising these technologies open up opportunities for sharing information and provides new and innovative ways to conduct business.
 However, it also brings with it an obligation to manage the risks associated with the use of these technologies.
 Regulating the use of electronic communications including the internet, email, social media, and telephones are necessary to provide all employees with a safe working environment and protect your customers and your business from commercial harm.